A healthy, plant-rich diet could help reduce the risk of disease, including COVID-19

 The researchers note that a healthy diet alone will not provide a sufficient immune boost to prevent infection or severe illness from COVID-19.
 They claim that the results indicate that a poor diet is one of the social and economic factors that contribute to the risks associated with the coronavirus.

-The results, published in Gut magazine, are derived from American and British adults who participated in a survey conducted via smartphone.
+The results, published in Gut magazine, are derived from American and British adults who participated in a survey conducted using smartphones.
 They revealed if they had tested positive for COVID and if they had any symptoms.
 They also answered several questions about their weekly consumption of various foods.

 “This association may be especially evident among individuals living in areas with greater socioeconomic deprivation,” the study concludes.